Serial verb construction: Examples with consecutive verbs

 The following example of serialization comes from the Nupe language from Nigeria:

 The two verbs bé and lá appear consecutively, with no linking word (like "and") or anything else to indicate that one verb is subordinate to the other.
 The subject, "Musa", is understood to apply to both verbs.
 In this example, the second verb also has a direct object.
 Note that in the English version given, the second verb is translated by an infinitive, "to take", which is marked as subordinate to the first verb.

 Depending on the language, the shared subject may be marked on both verbs or only one.
 In most of the examples, it is marked only once.
-However, in the following example from the Baré, in the Upper Amazon, the first person singular subject ("I") is marked twice:
+However, in the following example from the Baré, in the Upper Amazon, the first-person singular subject ("I") is marked twice:

 A similar construction is also found in most varieties of dialectal Arabic.
 The following example is from Lebanese Arabic:

 As a rule, serial verbs cannot be marked independently for categories such as tense, aspect and mood.
 Either all of the verbs are marked for the same features, or a sole marker is shared by all of them.
 In the Hindi फ़ोन उठा-कर कहा fon uṭhā-kar kahā (literally, phone pick-up say (PAST)), "picked up the phone and said", only the second verb is marked as past tense, but both are understood to refer to the past.
-In the following example, from the West African Ewe, both verbs appear in their perfective form:
+In the following example, from Ewe, in West Africa, both verbs appear in their perfective form: